-John Leonard’s demand was simple: All he wanted was for Pepsi to deliver the Harrier jet he believed they had promised.
+John Leonard’s demand was simple: All he wanted was for Pepsi to deliver the Harrier jet he believed they owed him.

 In 1996, Leonard, then a 21-year-old college student, insisted he had amassed enough points given away during one of the soft drink giant’s promotional campaigns to take possession of the aircraft, which cost a staggering $33.8 million and was part of the U.S. military’s air fleet.

 The fighter planes were not commercially available, but Pepsi, Leonard argued, had offered one up as a giveaway.
-Before the saga ended, a judge would be forced to decide whether Pepsi was making a joke or a legally binding offer for the jet.
+Before the saga ended, a judge would be forced to decide whether Pepsi was making a joke or a legally binding offer for the jet—a saga that would grow to include infamous attorney Michael Avenatti and a new Netflix docuseries, Pepsi, Where’s My Jet?

 For Leonard, the answer was clear. “[Leonard] thought it was very serious,” his lawyer, Larry Schantz, said.
 “So did I. We thought it was a big contest and giveaway.
 The honest point is that the man is entitled to his Harrier jet.”